Readit News logoReadit News

 I've seen lots of integrated RF transceivers that were tightly coupled to the FPGAs, but not shared on the same SoC.

-jdewerd · 7 months ago
+jdewerd · a year ago

 Is that because defense doesn't like them or is it because (non-wartime) defense moves on geological timescales and these are "new"?